o3de/o3de.org/content/docs/welcome-guide/supported-platforms.md

 <sup>1</sup> Platform-independent documentation on creating projects using **Project Manager** can be found [here](create/creating-projects-using-project-manager).

-For minimum hardware requirements for development on host platforms, refer to [System requirements](requirements).
+For minimum hardware requirements for development on host platforms, refer to [System Requirements](requirements).

 ### Target platforms